bootladder/blog/jekyll/_posts/2018-03-09-janus-notes.md

 Oh snap!
 Getting some good logs in the console.
 Dang, I can't connect another peer because I loaded this locally.
 Instead of bothering to copy the files to another machine, I should just serve them.

+# Connecting to Janus with 2 peers
+So, not surpisingly, I'm getting issues with HTTPS.
+Somehow I have to get it right, Janus over HTTPS, webserver over HTTPS, HTTPS proxy to a Janus over HTTP, whatever.
+Well, I figured out how to get Beego framework to serve static pages over HTTPS, so that'll do.
+Don't know what to do with Janus.
+Let's just put the static page in a running Beego server and see what happens.